hitoshi-watase/sercrod/docs/reference/directives/each.md

 On re-renders:

-- When the surrounding Nablla host re-renders, `*each` re-evaluates the expression and rebuilds the loop body from the original template children.
+- When the surrounding Sercrod host re-renders, `*each` re-evaluates the expression and rebuilds the loop body from the original template children.
 - There is no diffing or keyed patching; the children are regenerated from the template, which keeps the implementation small and predictable.